-- 1. A completed and signed admission application; - 2.
-Official transcripts from each college attended; and
+- 1. Completed signed admissions application with a Non-refundable application fee of \$30. - 2.
+Official transcripts from each college attended.

 Students on Disciplinary Suspension Who Seek Readmission

 Students who have been suspended for disciplinary violations for at least one academic year, must apply for readmission.
 Applicants must: